damienbeaufils/damienbeaufils/README.md

 ### Bonjour|Hi 👋 I'm Damien!

-**I'm a freelance software crafter, owner @ [CLWeb Charlevoix](https://clweb-charlevoix.ca/)**
+**I'm a software crafter, currently Director of Engineering & senior consultant @ [Kumojin](https://kumojin.com/)**

-With more than 15 years of experience in software development, I started my own business after spending more than half of my career as an IT consultant in companies of different industries (banking, insurance, energy, utilities, media, sports...) and different sizes (from small companies to multinationals).
+With more than 18 years of experience in software development, I spent over 12 years as an IT consultant in companies of different industries (banking, insurance, energy, utilities, media, sports...) and different sizes (from small companies to multinationals).
 I live in Quebec, and I speak English and French.

 I am a full stack developer since the beginning of my career, and I have a major historical expertise in Java / Spring backend, framework for which I am certified (Spring Professional in 2020).
 I was a consultant for almost 10 years, and in my last experience before my entrepreneurial leap, I was CTO of an IT consulting company for more than 3 years, in parallel to my role as a software developer and senior consultant.